TABLEALL

 木挽町 とも樹

 Hidden behind the grand Kabukiza theater is a little sushi restaurant that is built on old traditions.
 Perfected with original techniques, the unchanged flavors of Kobikicho Tomoki has been treasured by long-time fans.
-Praised with two Michelin-stars in the competitive Tokyo sushi scene, the meal here is a true reflection of refined Japanese aesthetics.
+Praised with two stars in the competitive Tokyo sushi scene, the meal here is a true reflection of refined Japanese aesthetics.

 Chef Tomoki Kobayashi opened the restaurant over 13 years ago in the gourmet mecca of Ginza 4-Chome, where the quieter backstreets are filled with small eateries that have become favorites of Kabuki actors.
 The restaurant takes its name after the old neighborhood, which is historically known as the home of sawyers who came to work on the major restoration of the Edojo castle in the early Edo Period.